 - There is a need for a robust process of validation to reduce Type-I errors.

 - Price action anomalies are not frequent, and this leads to a loss of discipline.

 - Due to the need for a robust framework, the process of identification is difficult.

-2. Validation is hard because when identifying anomalies in price action based on the most recent data there is no out-of-sample data to validate them.
-Testing these anomalies only on past data is a biased process by multiple comparisons and data-dredging.
-For this reason, more advanced validation methods must be used that include tests on comparable securities (portfolio backtesting) but this can introduce Type-II errors (false negatives) in addition to the possibility of not reducing Type-I errors (false positives).
+2. Validation is hard because when identifying anomalies in price action based on the most recent data, there is no out-of-sample data to validate them.
+Testing these anomalies only on past data is biased due to multiple comparisons and data dredging.
+For this reason, more advanced validation methods must be used that include tests on comparable securities (portfolio backtesting), but this can introduce Type-II errors (false negatives) in addition to the possibility of not reducing Type-I errors (false positives).
 However, this type of validation can be useful if it is used as part of a process.

-3. Price anomalies and outliers are not frequent because they are constantly being arbitraged by market participants.
+3. Because market participants are constantly arbitraging price anomalies and outliers, they are not common.
 Although some anomalies may disappear, some new ones emerge as a result of participant behavior.
-Identifying and exploiting new emerging anomalies in price action before other market participants do, is one of the keys to profitability.
+Identifying and exploiting new emerging anomalies in price action before other market participants do is one of the keys to profitability.

-4. Most traders attempt to identify outliers and price action anomalies by visual inspection of charts.
-This process is easily affected by confirmation and many other biases.
-There is a need for a mechanical way of identification but also of validation but this is hard because it requires a framework of what constitutes an anomaly and how it is identified and validated.
+4. Most traders attempt to identify outliers and price action anomalies through visual inspection of charts.
+Confirmation bias and numerous other biases easily affect this process.
+There is a need for a mechanical way of not only identifying but also validating anomalies, but this is hard because it requires a framework for what constitutes an anomaly and how it is identified and validated.
 There are many methods and approaches.
 DLPAL DQ includes a deterministic algorithm for identifying anomalies, i.e., each time the algorithm is provided with the same data, it generates the same output.
 It also includes two validation options, portfolio backtests, and robustness tests.
 There is a third validation method that is not automated yet but may be in a future version.

 1. Unusually strong validation results